 Sodium Lauryl Sulfate (SLS) / Sodium Laureth Sulfate (SLES)

-This chemical is synthesized by reacting lauryl alcohol from a petroleum or plant source with sulfur trioxide to produce hydrogen lauryl sulfate, which is then neutralized with sodium carbonate to produce SLS.
+This chemical is synthesized by reacting lauryl alcohol from a petroleum or plant source with sulfur trioxide to produce hydrogen lauryl sulfate.
+Which is then neutralized with sodium carbonate to produce SLS.
 (10)

 From the early 1990s, misunderstood information on the human and environmental toxicity of SLS has resulted in consumer confusion and concern about the safety of SLS as an ingredient in household products.
-(15) As scientific collected works are inherently in danger of misunderstanding by the general public, health and safety assertions made by marketing promotions don’t at all times align with the most recent peer-reviewed scientific confirmation.
+(15) As scientific collected works are inherently in danger of misunderstanding by the public, health and safety assertions made by marketing promotions don’t at all times align with the most recent peer-reviewed scientific confirmation.

 Evaluation of the human and ecological toxicity profiles of SLS is necessary to clarify the identified risks and benefits of using SLS in domestic cleaning product formulation.